Disney Cruise Ship Staffers Arrested in Massive Child Pornography Operation

 Shocked passengers watched as staffers were escorted from a Disney cruise ship.

-According to Variety, employees on a Disney cruise ship docked in San Diego were among 28 people arrested by US Customs and Border Protection as a part of a child sexual exploitation material operation.
+According to Variety, staffers on a Disney cruise ship docked in San Diego were among 28 people arrested by US Customs and Border Protection as a part of a child sexual exploitation material (CSEM) operation.

-Between April 23 and April 27, the agency boarded eight cruise ships as part of its investigation, per KGTV.
-In a statement sent to the news outlet on May 6, 2026, a Customs and Border Protection spokesperson shared: “After boarding the vessels and interviewing 26 suspected crew members from the Philippines, one suspected crew member from Portugal, and one from Indonesia, officers confirmed that 27 of the 28 subjects were involved in either the receipt, possession, transportation, distribution, or viewing of CSEM or child pornography.”
+Between April 23 and April 27, CBP boarded eight cruise ships as part of their investigation, per ABC 10 News.
+In a statement sent to ABC 10News on May 6, 2026, a Customs and Border Protection spokesperson said: “After boarding the vessels and interviewing 26 suspected crew members from the Philippines, one suspected crew member from Portugal, and one from Indonesia, officers confirmed that 27 of the 28 subjects were involved in either the receipt, possession, transportation, distribution, or viewing of CSEM or child pornography.”

-The agency noted that these suspects have had their visas cancelled and have been returned to the country of their citizenship, per KGTV.
+CBP reported that these suspects have had their visas cancelled and they have been returned to the country of their citizenship, per ABC 10 News.

 Prior to the news breaking, several immigration groups were alarmed at what they were seeing.

-According to KGTV, a passenger who was aboard the Disney Magic cruise ship alerted immigration groups in April about what she saw while the ship was docked and disembarking.
+According to KGTV, a passenger who was aboard the Disney Magic cruise ship alerted immigration groups in April about what she witnessed while the ship was docked and disembarking.

-The video taken by passenger Dharmi Mehta appears to show at least four agency officers detaining several Disney cruise employees with their hands behind their backs.
-Mehta said the Disney employees were still in full uniform when she saw them being escorted off the ship.
+The video taken by passenger, Dharmi Mehta, appears to show at least four CBP officers detaining several Disney cruise employees with their hands behind their backs, per the news outlet.
+Mehta said that the Disney employees were still in full uniform when she saw them being escorted off the ship.

-Mehta decided to notify Union del Barrio, a local immigration advocacy group, according to KGTV.
-The union held a news conference alongside a few other community groups, demanding answers about the whereabouts of the employees.
+Mehta decided to notify Union del Barrio, a local immigration advocacy group, per KGTV.
+They then held a press conference alongside a few other community groups, demanding answers about the whereabouts of the ship’s employees.

 The Disney cruise company has given a statement about the investigation.